rafaelurben/autohotkey-utils/README.md

 Save URLs to open easily via shortcodes.

+**ProTip**: You can also enter a file path or command to be executed instead of an url!

 This module needs some configuration. (see [here](#create-url-shortcodes))

 | Action                  | Description                                                                              | Default shortcut    |